-Cash equivalents consist of cash in money market securities and certificates of deposit.
+Cash equivalents consist of cash in money market securities.
 All highly liquid investments purchased within three months of maturity are classified as cash equivalents.
 Cash equivalents are stated at cost, which approximates fair value due to the highly liquid nature and short-term maturities of the underlying securities.